lrmcc/Space_Game/README.md

 ## Purpose
 This game will function as a front-end example to allow the Game Stats Backend to collect data, execute score evaluation code, and store valid data in a SQL database.
-The Game Stats Backend is the the Minimum Viable Product (MVP) of a web project GitHub user lrmcc is working towards developing.
+The Game Stats Backend is the Minimum Viable Product (MVP) of a web project GitHub user lrmcc is working towards developing.

 ## Target Audience
 Anyone interested.